Nasiruddin Nasrat Shah: Reign

-Nasrat Shah ordered the construction of many mosques throughout his kingdom in his reign.
-He completed the building of Bagha Mosque in Rajshahi in 1524, Baro Shona Masjid in Gauḍa (city) in 1526 AD.
-8 In 1527, his Sar-i-Lashkar Mukhtiyar Khan constructed a mosque in Sikandarpur, Azamgarh district in Uttar Pradesh, which indicates his continued hold of the Jaunpuri territory annexed by his father.
+Nasrat ordered the construction of many mosques throughout his kingdom in his reign.
+Even as a crown prince, Nasrat had commissioned a mosque in Gopinathpur, Chapai Nawabganj in 1516.
+He completed the building of Bagha Mosque in Rajshahi in 1524, Baro Sona Masjid in Gaur in 1526.
+In 1527, his Sar-i-Lashkar Mukhtiyar Khan constructed a mosque in Sikandarpur, Azamgarh district in Uttar Pradesh, which indicates his continued hold of the Jaunpuri territory annexed by his father.
 He also built Nasrat Gazi Mosque in Barishal in 1532.